Room (2015)

 The Road meets Life Is Beautiful meets Panic Room?

 Little-known director Lenny Abrahamson (Frank, What Richard Did) may have just quietly crafted the most beautifully disturbing and profoundly affecting movie of 2015.
-As I was writing my review for Steve Jobs yesterday, I was trying to remember the last time I was moved to the point of tears while watching a movie.
+As I wrote my review of Steve Jobs yesterday, I tried to remember the last time I was moved to tears while watching a movie.
 Ironically, while Steve Jobs brought out almost no emotion in me, two of director Danny Boyle’s previous films (Slumdog Millionaire and 127 Hours) had a profound and lasting impact on me and my life.
-Those two movies were near perfect, in my opinion.
-While Abrahamson’s Room is by no means perfect, it is rich, intelligent, gut-wrenching, and unfortunately, it is a little too real.
+Those two movies were nearly perfect.
+While Abrahamson’s Room is by no means perfect, it is rich, intelligent, gut-wrenching, and, unfortunately, a little too real.

-I will provide spoilers for this movie because it is too important a film not to discuss deeply.
-I will let you know when these spoilers do occur so you can keep reading for now if you haven’t seen this movie.
-What I will assume is that you’ve watched the trailer.
-If you have not, watch the trailer now or do what I did and see the movie.
-But I would do one of these two things before continuing with this review.
-I didn’t know how much of an impact Room would have on me going in.
-I knew a little bit about the film going in.
+I will provide spoilers for this movie because it is a vital film that deserves in-depth discussion.
+I will let you know when these spoilers are revealed, so you can continue reading for now if you haven’t seen the movie.
+I’m assuming you’ve watched the trailer.
+If you haven’t, you can watch the trailer now, or do what I did and see the movie.
+However, I would do one of the following two things before continuing with this review.
+I didn’t know how much of an impact Room would have on me when I went in.
+I learned a little bit about the film going in.
 I didn’t know how little I knew.
-This movie will be on many critic end-of-year top 10 lists and will get some severe Academy Award nominations.
+This movie will appear on many critics’ end-of-year top 10 lists and will likely receive some severe Academy Award nominations.
 I hope that more moviegoers will give this movie a chance.
 Is it slow?
 Yes, it is not The Avengers.
 Is it more important than The Avengers?
 Yes, it’s like 1000 times more important than that money hog.
 It might be the most important movie of 2015.
 It might be one of the most important movies of the last decade.
 When lesser movies would have stopped, Room stepped full-throttle on the pedal.
-This is a challenging film to digest, and it will feel uncomfortable at times for many moviegoers.
-While not currently my favorite movie of 2015 (it’s currently #2 for me), this is the best movie that has been made this year.
+Room is a challenging film to digest, and it will feel uncomfortable at times for many moviegoers.
+While not currently my favorite movie of 2015 (it’s currently #2 for me), this is the best-made movie of the year.

 Act I

 If you’ve seen the previews (I did not go in), you’ll know the movie’s basic premise.
 Unfortunately, the trend these days seems to give away too much of a film in its previews.
 Ma and Jack are being held captive in a ten-foot by ten-foot room.
 It is Jack’s fifth birthday, and we learn that Ma has been there for seven years.
 Her captor has kept her in this tiny room that serves as a prison cell.
-On the inside, it looks like a tiny studio apartment.
+On the inside, it resembles a small studio apartment.
 It has the minimum things that Ma and Jack need to survive.
-There is a bed, a small refrigerator, a toaster, a sink, a toilet.
-There is also a single skylight that provides the only glimpse of any sort of outside world.
+There is a bed, a small refrigerator, a toaster, a sink, and a toilet.
+There is also a single skylight that provides the only glimpse of the outside world.
 Their captor (Old Nick), who, by doing the math, is also Jack’s biological father, visits during the night regularly to rape Joy repeatedly while Jack “sleeps” in a tiny wardrobe.
 Old Nick brings food and any other supplies that the two need to survive, and he doesn’t seem to leave on most nights after having forced Joy to have sex with him.
 Instead, he’ll sleep for a little while and then go sometime during the night.
 At that point, Ma brings Jack back to the big bed.

-We don’t know the entirety of the situation at the start of the film.
-The events that led Ma and Jack to where they are unveil themselves over time.
-What we get instead is Ma creating a world for Jack that exists only within that Room.
-Intellectually, Jack seems slightly behind where you would expect a 5-year-old to be.
-Physically, he is much worse.
-There is only so much exercise that they can do in such a limited space.
-But Ma does whatever she can to make sure these constraints don’t impact her son’s growth.
+However, Ma does everything she can to ensure these constraints don’t hinder her son’s growth.
 This is the only world Jack has ever known.
 He doesn’t know what he is missing.
-He has excellent communication skills and is a happy little boy because of his mother.
+He has excellent communication skills and is a happy little boy, thanks to his mother.
 Tremblay probably earns himself a Best Supporting Actor Academy Award nomination for this role.
 He won’t win, but to be up there with what is sure to be some big names is recognition enough.
 Abrahamson took this little actor and allowed anyone willing to give his film a chance to fall in love with this kid.
 So how do Ma and Jack fill their days?
 They eat.
 They read.
 They exercise.
-They watch television on perhaps the world’s worst tv.
+They watch television on perhaps the world’s worst television set.
 They take baths together.
 And they tell each other how much they love one another.
 And when night comes, Old Nick shows up, does his thing, and leaves.
 And the day repeats itself.
 We see the world through young Jack’s eyes.

 Act II